 Open iTunes > Click iTunes Tab in the top left corner > Select Preferences > Go to Advanced Tab.
 NOTE: On a Windows Machine you will need to click on the “Edit” tab to access the Preferences.

 - Uncheck "Keep iTunes Media Folder Organized"

 Unchecking this will stop iTunes from moving your Audio Files around and putting them in folders of Artist and Album Name.
-This will avoid missing showing up within the Serato software since they will no longer be shifted around by iTunes.
+This will avoid missing file entries showing up within the Serato library since they will no longer be shifted around by iTunes.

 - Uncheck "Copy Files to iTunes Media Folder when adding to Library"